-41. Population ageing - the phenomenon by which older people become a proportionally larger share of the total population - is inevitable when people live longer and choose to have fewer children.
+41. Population ageing - the phenomenon by which older persons become a proportionally larger share of the total population - is inevitable when people live longer lives and choose to have fewer children.
 Not surprisingly, therefore, patterns of declining fertility and mortality over the past two decades have led to significant shifts in the age structure of the world's population.
-Although most advanced in Europe and North America, population ageing is occurring, or will soon begin, in all the major areas of the world (see figure XV).
-Globally, the share of older people (aged 60 years or older) increased from 9 per cent in 1994 to 12 per cent in 2014, and is expected to reach 21 per cent by 2050.8
+Although most advanced in Europe and Northern America, population ageing is occurring, or will soon begin, in all the major areas of the world (figure 14).
+Globally, the share of older persons (aged 60 years or over) increased from 9 per cent in 1994 to 12 per cent in 2014, and is expected to reach 21 per cent by 2050.
+12